StableNarwhal/Lemmy-Userdata-Migration/README.md

 # Features:
 - Export user data from any Lemmy instance (>=v0.19)
 - Download user data as a text file
-- Modify user data in the browser, e.g. to add or remove followed instances
+- Modify user data, e.g. to add or remove followed users/communites
 - Transfer user data to the target account on the target instance

 # Why?